PUBLISHED Jan. 27, 2020

 What you need to know about the coronavirus

-The outbreak of a new coronavirus in China is continuing to spread, and so far two cases have been confirmed in Toronto.
+The outbreak of a new coronavirus in China is continuing to spread.

 The new virus, known as Novel Coronavirus (2019-nCoV), is concerning precisely because it’s new.
 “We are in the very early stages and some of the details and facts we would like to know are not quite available,” says Robert Kim-Farley, MD, professor-in-residence at the UCLA Fielding School of Public Health.